Travel, experience, conserve with

 Bret Charman is on hand throughout our safaris to offer guidance and help position the vehicle to maximise our photographic opportunities by working with our expert local guides.
 The open-sided vehicles are perfect for all-round visibility and photography.

 During the middle of the day there's plenty of time to sit and enjoy the comforts of camp or utilise the experience and knowledge of Bret.
 As the heat of the day starts to fade away, it's time to head out again for our afternoon safari.
 With an idea of what has been seen in the day, we can make a plan and position ourselves to be able to photograph in the best of the golden light.
-Musekese also offers the chance to enjoy a night drive, therefore allowing us to see a host of other species that are often out of reach.
+Our safaris in the Lower Zambezi also offer the chance to enjoy a night drive, therefore allowing us to see a host of other species that are often out of reach.

-5. Days 7-9 : Photographic safaris in Lower Zambezi
+5. Days 7-9 : Photographic safaris in eastern Lower Zambezi

 6. Day 10: Morning safari; fly back to Lusaka & onward flight to the UK